raphidoc/reverie/README.md

-# reverie
+# REVERIE
-Reflectance Extraction and Validation for Environemental Remote Imaging Exploration
+Reflectances Extraction and Validation for Environmental Remote Imaging Exploration